turbopope/js-island-finder/readme.md

 ### condense

-Useage: `./condense IN`
+Useage: `./condense IN [OUT]`

 Takes the output file of the `modulesToKeywords`-script as a file `IN` and combines columns with the same header (ie module keyword).
 Removes the second line of the original CSV file (ie the module names).
+Writes to OUT if given, to stdout otherwise.

 ### track_author